6 years of Mint at University Hospital Basel – Interview with PD Dr. Tobias Heye

 When you decided to use mint Lesion™ in Basel in 2011, what were the expectations you had for the product?
 Which problems and challenges did you want to address by using the software?

 In 2011, I was not working at the University Hospital Basel yet, so I would like to refer to Prof. Bongartz here.
 The decision for mint Lesion™ was made for different reasons then.
 On the one hand, conducting tumor response assessments without structured reporting is very tedious and error-prone.
 The demonstration of radiologic results in an interdisciplinary context also requires a standardized documentation.
 This is where mint Lesion™ comes in, because unlike a normal radiologic PACS, the software offers exactly these possibilities of structured reporting and as a consequence, a clearly structured and comprehensible report.
 But Mint also acts in another direction, because a further challenge for radiologists is the fact that the set of rules for tumor follow-up assessments (RECIST, etc.) is very complex and requires a certain experience and attentiveness.
 In a training organization like ours, it is important to have these rules integrated directly into the reading interface in order to prevent mistakes and guarantee a consistency in the evaluation even in cases when the single time points are being assessed by different radiologists.
 All this is possible with mint Lesion™.

 How is Mint being used in Basel since then and how long did it take until it had established itself as a further reading tool?

-In the beginning, Mint was only used for single oncologic trials in the therapy response assessment, but for a bit more than two years now, Mint has also been used for the reading of the entire oncologic image data.
-There are no exceptions to this, Mint is the standard reading tool in oncology.
-We now use the software also for second reads of external image data.
+In the beginning, mint was only used for single oncologic trials in the therapy response assessment, but for a bit more than two years now, mint has also been used for the reading of the entire oncologic image data.
+There are no exceptions to this, mint is the standard reading tool in oncology.
+We now use the software for second reads of external image data.

 Many thanks to PD Dr. Heye for sharing his experiences and giving us new suggestions for the further development of our software.